AboutEmbedded/GitAhead_script/README.md

 #checked in Ubuntu 20.04 22.04 and Debian 10

-#copy and unzip this folder with scripts on desktop
+#copy and unzip this folder with scripts on desktop and rename as "GitAhead"
 #type in terminal (script must be with allow execute preferencies)
 ./install_script